 College policy regarding on-campus solicitation prohibits door-to-door sales, sales meetings with groups, and, with very few exceptions, all of which must be approved by the Dean of Students, “setting up shop” on campus.

-Salespeople may not meet with individual students on campus unless they have prearranged appointments.
+Employees do not have authority to give salespeople or any other third party permission to meet with employees or students on campus unless they have prearranged appointments.
 Because of past unpleasant experiences, members of the College community are advised to be wary of the following situations:

-Anyone who asks for money in exchange for a product or service which he or she claims is endorsed by or connected with Rhodes.
+- Anyone who asks for money in exchange for a product or service which they claim is endorsed by or connected with Rhodes.
 (Excluded are tuition, room, board, books, and fundraising-related services which obviously are College sponsored.)